Do solar panels increase the value of your home?

 The exact uplift your home’s EPC score will enjoy depends on the size of your solar panel system.

-☀️ Solar panels will add 3% to your home’s value, on average
+☀️ Solar panels could add 3% to your home’s value, on average

 Your EPC rating has a direct impact on your home’s value, according to a 2023 study of 300,000 properties by Rightmove.

-Raising your home’s EPC rating from D to C will increase your property's value by 3%, or £11,157.
+Raising your home’s EPC rating from D to C could increase your property's value by 3%, or £11,157.

 And in the vast majority of cases, solar panels will help you achieve this kind of jump up the EPC rankings.